Toxikuu/lfstage/README.md

 ```

 ## Dependencies
-LFStage depends on a rust compiler, though a binary tarball is also provided as
+LFStage depends on a rust compiler, unless you'd rather use a binary provided as
 a release asset[^4].

 [^4]: An LFStage-generated stage file is also provided as a release asset.